ss23324/seed-phrase-generator/README.md

 **Wallet Gen** allows you to search using brute force method for two types of crypto wallets with an existing balance.
 To search for BTC wallets, press key `3` in the menu or run `start_search_btc.bat`.
 For searching EVM wallets (such as Ethereum, BNB, etc.), press key `4` in the menu or run `start_search_evm.bat`.

 The search speed is determined by your hardware, especially your graphics card.
-To increase your chances of finding a wallet with a balance, you can run multiple instances of the program, from 1 to 4 or more, depending on the power of your graphics card.
+To increase your chances of finding a wallet with a balance, you can run multiple instances of the program, from 1 to 4, depending on the power of your graphics card.

 ## My Finds